MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/faq.md

 You can delete User Topics by hovering over the topic name and then clicking on the Trash Can icon.
 Note that only User Topics can be deleted.
 System Topics are required for the bot to function and can be edited, but not deleted.

-### How can I test topics that I've customized or created from scratch to make sure they are working properly?

-Virtual Agent lets you test your bot and see how the conversation you designed in the conversation editor works in practice.
-You can test a virtual agent topic by entering a trigger phrase for the topic at the "Type your message" prompt at the bottom of the Test bot.
-Select any chat bubble to navigate to that point in the conversation.

 ### When I test the bot, it doesn't seem to reflect my edits.
 What's happening?

 You need to make sure to save the topic you're editing and then select the "Start over with latest content" button in the Test bot to ensure the latest content gets updated in the chat canvas.